 Q: How often to teams meet / What is my time commitment?

-A: Tadpole & JMP have 2 'touches' per week (touch = either a game or a practice); these practices/games are typically 1-1.5 hrs.
-PW and Minors have 3 'touches' per week; these practices are nominally 2 hrs each.
+A: Tadpole & JMP have 2 'contacts' per week (contact = either a game or a practice); these practices/games are typically 1-1.5 hrs.
+PW and Minors have 3 'contacts' per week; these practices are nominally 2 hrs each.
 Majors has 4 per week and are nominally 2 hrs each.

 Q: What times are practices held during the week?